 There are three ways to save money on legal fees.
 Not two, not four, but three.
-Do you want to know what they are?
-First, a baseball story.

 I hated baseball for years.
 I played Little League one season when I was about eight years old, and I hated baseball ever since.
 Then, I had a son.
 He, for some odd reason, loved baseball (and football, and every other sport).
 And I still hated baseball.
 Oh, I was faithful to take him to every practice and attend every game (from the age of four, may I interject) but I did not like the game.
 Mostly because all I knew about it was some guy had to hit a ball and then everyone ran around looking for the ball.

 Then, after years of this, I was asked by his league to umpire some games.
 “Sure,” I said.
 After advising them that my son played on the teams (they didn’t care because it was a fairly informal league and I was the one guy who showed up to every practice and game) I said that I didn’t know how to umpire because I did not know the rules.
 No worries.
 They had a rule book.